lgomezt/lgomezt.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research in ML Applications ⇆ Applied math ⇆ Teaching.
+subtitle: Research in applied ML for Social Good ⇆ Applied math ⇆ Teaching.

 profile:
   align: left